-An NPS team has been assembled to prepare the Selma to Montgomery National Historic Trail Special Resource Study.
-If a site is found to meet all four of the criteria, the study team will identify at least one management alternative to determine the most effective and efficient way to protect significant resources and provide for visitor enjoyment of the site.
-The findings of the study will be transmitted by the NPS Director to the Secretary of the Interior, who in turn will submit the report and any management recommendations to Congress.
-Only Congress, through legislated action, or the president, through the use of the Antiquities Act, have the authority to establish a new unit of the National Park Service.
+If the study area does not meet all four of the criteria, the study will conclude with a negative finding.
+If a site is found to meet all four of the criteria, then the NPS will analyze potential alternatives for managing the recommended sites.
+The findings of the study will then be transmitted by the NPS Director to the Secretary of the Interior, who in turn will submit the report and management recommendations to Congress.
+Only Congress, through legislated action, or the president, through the use of the Antiquities Act, have the authority to establish a new unit of the national park system.

 * indicates the current step in the planning process

 Step 1.
 Information Gathering and Civic Engagement *